atrosekta/rust-electrical-wiki/content/fullbook.md

 - Can be placed on flat surfaces or the ground.
 - Attach to a Connected Speaker to broadcast your voice over a larger area.
-- They block the destruction detectors ability to see downstream
+- They block the destruction detectors ability to see downstream.

 ---